Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 | **Pacing** | NIC-limited (htsim) | Typically ACK-clocked; SW pacing optional | Hardware rate limiter |
 | **Multi-path** | Native (per-packet spraying) | Single-path | Single-path |

-TCP Cubic works by making cubic loss-driven cuts, then regrows the rate over time in a cubic pattern.
-DCQCN uses a staircase approach, with discrete rate steps on fixed timers.
-NSCC creates smooth curves, adjusting both direction and size based on the network state.
-This smoothness is important because it leads to less queuing variance, fewer lost packets, and more predictable latency when the network is stable.
+TCP Cubic reduces its rate sharply when it detects loss, then increases the rate over time following a cubic pattern.
+DCQCN, on the other hand, changes its rate in steps at set time intervals.
+NSCC adjusts its rate smoothly, changing both the direction and size of adjustments based on the current network conditions.
+This smooth adjustment is important because it reduces queuing changes, lowers packet loss, and makes latency more predictable when the network is stable.
+Here is an example of how the congestion window or sending rate might change over time for each method.

 {: .center}
 ![CC Comparison](/images/post35/fig5.png "CC Comparison")